tsaiweiwu/arch/jupyter.md

 - log into rockfish

 - get an interactive job

+  for cpu partitions
+  `$ interact -p shared -N1 -n32 -t 120`
+  `$ interact -p parallel -N1 -n48 -t 120`

+  for gpu partition
   `$ interact -p a100 -N1 -n12 -G1 -t 120 -q qos_gpu -a <your_gpu_account>`

   wait for your job to start ...